DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

 This is the final _alt-3_ table for the 2017--2018 Premier League season.
-It agrees perfectly with the official league table --- exactly as it should do!
+It agrees perfectly with the official league table --- exactly as it should do, at the end of the season!

 The next update here will be after 3 rounds (i.e., 3 matches played by each
     team) of the 2018--2019 season.